ZacharyTalis/owntracksLog/README.md

 This repository, when configured to run at startup on an internet-configured Windows computer, scrapes [GeoJSON](https://geojson.org/) location data uploaded to [Adafruit IO](https://io.adafruit.com/) from an [OwnTracks](https://github.com/owntracks/owntracks) source.
 This data is then converted into two legible files, *owntracksLog.txt* and *owntracksLog.csv*.

-Running at startup is an optional matter of convenience, detailed below since Adafruit IO clears feeds of old data.
+Running at startup is an optional matter of convenience, detailed below since Adafruit IO clears its feeds of old data.
 Manually running *owntracks.bat* at periodic intervals serves the same general purpose.

 ## Install instructions: